707-Moira/aiqm2/README.md

 ## To be updated

-- Jupiter notebooks for calculation and analysis of ambimodal reactions
+- Jupyter notebooks for calculation and analysis of ambimodal reactions